Editorial: Simon Bridges a victim of enduring stardust

 This week's disastrous result in the Newshub-Reid Research poll, with National on 30.6 per cent approval, was more than one nail in the casket.
 Bridges' popularity rating of just 4.5 per cent has confirmed what critics within the party have been muttering about as the disastrous "Bridges' effect" hampers National's chances in the September general election.

-A 1 News-Colmar Brunton poll due out today could well confirm Bridges cannot survive a no-confidence vote when his caucus meets - even if he lives up to his battler reputation and makes it to today.
-It's hard to see him dusting himself off and going on should he manage to stare down the challenge.
+Last night's 1 News-Colmar Brunton survey, which virtually mirrored the earlier poll, makes Bridges' survival in a caucus no-confidence vote this morning even harder.
+He enjoys a battler's reputation and is promising to fight, but it's hard to see him dusting himself off and going onto success should he stare down the challenge.

 Politics offers few favours for potential and talent when the time is not right.
 It now appears that Bridges' tenure was frustrated by the momentous events that thrust Ardern into a role she was born for.
 The Christchurch mosque shootings, the Whakaari/White Island eruption and the Covid-19 coronavirus pandemic threw a global-sized floodlight on the New Zealand prime minister - and shade on those without the chance to stand alongside.